Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The developer believed that by making a drop down menu, it gets rid of any risk of an individual entering malicious code.
 But they made the error of removing quotation marks around id, meaning I can simply go into developer tools and add the same or condition into any dropdown condition and it will execute it regardless.

+Explanation of why the Low level payload failed: The Low payload was typed directly into a text box and used quotation marks (') to escape the query context.
+The Medium level removes the text box in favor of a dropdown menu to restrict input, and runs the input through mysqli_real_escape_string() to neutralize quotation marks.

 ### Security Level: High

 Payload Used: `' OR 1=1 #` entered into the input box.